wp-plugins/contact-form-lite/readme.txt

 Contact Form Plugin - create best contact form in minutes.
 Yeah, it's really that easy.

 == Description ==
-= Contact Form Plugin =
+= Contact Form Plugin for Wordpress =
-**[contact form](https://wordpress.org/plugins/contact-form-lite/ "contact form plugin")** allows you to create best **contact form** with quickly and easily drag and drop interface, you won't have to code anything and your forms will work right out of the box.
+**[contact form](https://wordpress.org/plugins/contact-form-lite/ "contact form plugin")** allows you to create best **form** with quickly and easily drag and drop interface, you won't have to code anything and your forms will work right out of the box.

-Not only does the **Contact Form** take care of the functionality, it can very easily make your form look great too.
-For the more advanced user, you will not be disappointed with the flexibility of the styling features of Contact Form Plugin.
+Not only does the **contact form** take care of the functionality, it can very easily make your [form](https://wordpress.org/plugins/contact-form-lite/ "contact form") look great too.
+For the more advanced user, you will not be disappointed with the flexibility of the styling features of [contact form plugin](https://wordpress.org/plugins/contact-form-lite/ "contact form plugin").

 You can have total control of your **[form](https://wordpress.org/plugins/contact-form-lite/ "form plugin")** design and there are plenty layout options so you can take it as far as you like.